expo/expo/docs/versions/v25.0.0/guides/using-clojurescript.md

 ```javascript
 exp start
 ```
-Once you connect, in the Expo app on the device, turn off Enable Live Reload and Enable Hot Reloading.
+Once you connect, in the Expo app on the device, disable Live Reload and Hot Reloading.

 # Or connect to Android devices or simulators
 exp start --android